Denis Doulgeropoulos

 Credit Scores Reach Record High

-The average FICO® credit score in the United States reached a record high of 711 in 2020, despite the financial challenges of the pandemic.
-In fact — contrary to what might be expected — consumer debt management improved after January 2020, with shrinking debt, decreased use of credit, and a drop in late payments.1
+The average FICO® credit score in the United States reached a record high of 711 in 2020, even as the pandemic created widespread financial challenges.
+In fact, contrary to expectations, consumers improved their debt management after January 2020.
+As a result, total debt declined, credit usage fell, and late payments dropped.

 credit score app

-This may reflect more cautious spending by consumers in the face of a struggling economy, as well as support from government stimulus.
-Even so, credit scores have been steadily increasing for the last decade.2
+This trend may reflect more cautious consumer spending in response to a struggling economy, as well as additional support from government stimulus programs.
+Even so, credit scores have continued to rise steadily over the past decade.

 An Important Number

-Your credit score can influence loan approvals and terms for a variety of financial transactions, not only for major purchases such as a home or car but also for credit cards, insurance premiums, and home rentals.
-It may even affect a job application.
+Your credit score plays a key role in loan approvals and borrowing terms for many financial transactions.
+For example, lenders use it not only for major purchases such as a home or car, but also for credit cards, insurance premiums, and home rentals.
+In some cases, employers may even consider credit history during the hiring process.

-• Use at least one major credit card regularly and pay your accounts on time.
-Setting up automatic payments could help avoid missed payments.
+• To begin with, use at least one major credit card regularly and pay your accounts on time.
+In addition, setting up automatic payments can help prevent missed due dates.

-• If you miss a payment, contact the lender and bring the account up-to-date as soon as possible.
+• If you miss a payment, contact the lender promptly and bring the account current as soon as possible.

-• Keep balances low on credit cards and other revolving debt.
-Don’t “max out” your available credit.
+• At the same time, keep balances low on credit cards and other revolving debt, and avoid maxing out available credit.

-• Don’t open or close multiple accounts within a short period of time.
-Use older credit cards occasionally to keep them active.
-Only open accounts you need.
+• Furthermore, avoid opening or closing multiple accounts within a short period.
+Instead, use older credit cards occasionally to keep them active, and open new accounts only when necessary.

 Older and Financially Wiser?